eNMS-automation/eNMS/docs/source/inventory/pools.md

 ## Overview

-A Pool is a collection of objects of the following types:

-- Devices.
-- Links.
-- Users.
-- Services.
-- Networks.

-Pools can contain a single type of object or a mix of objects types.
-For each object type, a set of selection properties is used to determine which objects of that type will be included in the pool.
+A Pool is a collection of device and/or link objects.
+When defining a Pool, a combination of selection properties are specified that define a match based on inclusion, equality, or regular expression; this match determines which devices and links are included in the Pool.
 If the properties of an object matches the pool properties, that object is automatically included in the pool.
 Alternatively, pools can be edited to manually select objects instead of using criteria based on properties.

-The context where a pool is used determines which object types are used from the pool.
-For example, when a pool specifies the targets for a workflow, the devices are used and links, users, and services in the pool are ignored.
+Pools of devices and links can also be used to define the objects displayed in the `Geographic View` and in the `Network Builder` `Visualization` panels.

 Pools are used in several parts of the application:

 - Targets of a Service or Workflow:  Devices can be added to a pool, which is then selected as the execution target for a Service or Workflow automation to run on.
     - Pools can also be specified as the execution targets of a Scheduled Task.
       If a pool is also specified as the target within the service or workflow, the Scheduled Task's pool overrides which devices the automation executes against.

 - Visualization Scope:
     - Geographical Visualization: pool selection is used to filter which objects are presented on the map.
 The pool list only shows pools with devices and links.
-Pools of only Users and Services are omitted since these don't make sense to show on a map.
     - Network Builder: displays existing Network objects (from `Inventory -> Networks`) on the graph.
 The `Add to Network` button allows pools of devices and links (as well as individual devices and links) to be